 Even so, rising input costs seemed likely to erode some of these gains.
-The most pronounced of these were the increases tied to short-haul trucking, which rose by 18.8% in the first quarter.
+The most pronounced of these were the increases tied to short-haul trucking, which rose by 18.8%.
 This was followed by an increase in railway freight rates, which generally added about 6.0% to the cost of transportation in the primary export corridors.
 More modest influences came from the handling charges for various elevator activities.
-In the case of country elevators, these ranged from a 2.0% increase on cleaning, to reductions of 1.2% and 6.5% respectively on elevation and storage.
-As regards terminal elevator activities, these tariff rates showed increases of 1.4% on elevation and 1.9% on storage.
+In the case of country elevators, these ranged from a 2.4% increase on cleaning, to reductions of 1.0% and 8.5% respectively on elevation and storage.
+As regards terminal elevator activities, these tariff rates showed increases of 1.5% on elevation and 2.0% on storage.